Descriptions Grade Four

 Students will:

-- discuss the impacts of animal overpopulation
+- discuss the importance of respect for living things

 Tanna's Owl